okeeffed/dennisokeeffe-blog/content/blog/2020-07-19-cra-with-snowpack.md

 tags: react, webdev, beginners, tutorial
 ---

+> Edit (28/10/2020): This tutorial has been updated to work with `npm 7`, `create-react-app@4.0.0` and `snowpack@2.15.1`.
+>
+> You can find the finished project on [GitHub](https://github.com/okeeffed/cra-4-snowpack).
+>
+> Some of the comments made throughout this post may no longer apply with CRA 4.
+I am updated at the request of others!
+>
+> The post is now a few months old, so lookout for new fresh content with Snowpack that will delve more into running Snowpack with Webpack 5 and TypeScript 4.

 Bundlers have been the standard in web development over recent years, but as your application grows in size, so too does the bundle times.
 This creates issues for developers and costs everyone precious time.

 Snowpack is build tool that addresses this issue by serving an unbundled application.
 They have a [great blog post](https://www.snowpack.dev/posts/2020-05-26-snowpack-2-0-release/) explaining how they got to the version 2 release.